Every professional displayed on Counselling Directory has been independently

 At the start of our work, we'll talk about what you'd like to get from counselling.
 This might be something very specific or it may be more abstract.
 It's also fine if you don't know what you'd like to achieve, or don't want to work with any kind of goal in mind.
 I want to be as useful to you as possible, so from time to time, we'll take a look at how you feel our sessions are going.

-I'll offer you a safe and confidential space.
 I bring my real self to our work and I'll be alongside you, to notice, reflect, listen, empathise and on occasion, gently challenge.
-I will meet you as a whole person; not only your struggles but all that you are.
+I'll offer you a safe and confidential space to explore the changes you wish to make.

 Training, qualifications & experience